The Society of Folk Dance Historians (SFDH)

 Excerpts from postings to the EEFC listserve:

 I recently saw a video by a Bulgarian teacher named Ventsi Sotirov, who I believe lives in Chicago.
-He does a dance called "Arap" which is clearly the same dance I learned from the boys from "Sersko," with one or two minor, expected, differences.
+He does a dance called Arap that is clearly the same dance I learned from the boys from "Sersko," with one or two minor, expected, differences.
 Also, the version introduced by Dennis Boxell is essentially the same.

-Given 35 years' retrospect, I should probably not have taught Arap to the Zajko kokorajko recording.
+Given thirty-five years' retrospect, I should probably not have taught Arap to the Zajko Kokorajko recording.
 Nor, probably, should whoever made up Skopsko za ramo!
 Some day I may make a second installment to this, reminiscing about the vicissitudes of the United States Balkan dance at different periods in its history.
 It is "folklore within folklore!"